jonnyAnd/voxelabs-aries-command-line/README.md

-# 🖨️ Printer Watcher
+# voxelabs-aries-command-line

-Printer Watcher is a Node.js-based tool for monitoring the status of a network-connected 3D printer.
-It connects to the printer via TCP, parses its responses, and serves real-time status data via a simple HTTP interface.
+voxelabs-aries-command-line is a command-line tool that connects to a networked voxelabs 3D printer, and serves real-time status data via a simple HTTP interface.

 ## Features

-- Connects to a networked 3D printer using a custom command protocol.
 - Polls for temperature, print progress, endstop status, and more.
 - Serves a JSON API at `/status`.
 - Provides a web-based interface at `/` with a live-updating table.